Dog and Cat Allergy Treatments in Decatur

-Defending Your Pet Against Skin Allergies
+Defending Your Dog and Cat Against Skin Allergies

-Pets can experience skin irritations that develop from many types of allergies.
+Dogs and cats can experience skin irritations that develop from many types of allergies.
 Skin irritations can include contact allergies to grass, tree and weed pollen, mold spores and also dust, storage and mold mites, and fleas and ticks.
 Often, pets lick or scratch the affected areas causing secondary bacterial and yeast skin infections.
-Ours doctors evaluate your pet’s allergy condition and advise you on the best course of treatment and prevention.
+Our veterinarians evaluate your pet’s allergy condition and advise you on the best course of treatment and prevention.
 If you suspect your pet has fleas, it is important to treat them with flea medication to prevent flea allergies and flea infestation.
 We recommend a topical product if your companion is allergic to flea bites.
 If your pet is not allergic to fleas, we offer a three month oral flea product.
 At your pet’s wellness exam, we will carefully assess the overall health of your pet’s skin and coat through the use of visual inspection and lab work to diagnose your pet’s skin condition.

 We diagnose and treat skin conditions in the following ways: